russelldb/riak_core/docs/ring_claim.md

 ## Riak and Proposed Claim Improvements

 To improve Riak claim, it would be preferable to make simple changes to claim_v2, and ensure those changes are well supported by property-based testing.
 Although claim v3 represents the future direction expected by Basho for claim five years ago, it is now five years since it was developed without it being made a default feature of the database.
 The complexity-related risks of moving to version 3, potentially outweigh the limited potential for benefits.
-Version 3 should remain as an option to be used if version 2 returns sub-optimal results.
+Version 3 should remain as an option to be used if version 2 returns sub-optimal results, but the recommendation here is to improve by fixing claim v2 rather than progressing a move to claim v3 .

 The suggested improvements for version 2 claim are: